Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 103, 3, 64, 46, 5, 56, 78, 3, 64, 46, 5, 56, 78, 103, 64, 46, 5, 56, 78, 103, 3
 ```

-The key recovery attack can find a possible decryption key by guessing the correct T={ 0, 24} (consequently retrieving
+The key recovery attack can find a possible decryption key by guessing the correct I={ 0, 24} (consequently retrieving
 the correct $v$) and retrieving possible $f^\prime$
 and $g^\prime$ that satisfy the key equation.